-- Volunteers have taken direct action to clear blockage.
-A recent example in - June was the clearance of a ditch at the Red Lion pub by Essex Fire Service Volunteers, local farmers, residents and others, and the ditch opposite cleared by the local landowner so that the highways culvert could be cleared. - Land owners with third party responsibilities have been encouraged to take action to address blockages for instance the Parish Council was obtaining quotes for regular clearance on land within its ownership in the future.
+Figure 1 Flood Team in action with Fire Service Volunteers and Sturmer Flood Action Group have been encouraged to take action to address blockages for instance the Parish Council was obtaining quotes for regular clearance on land within its ownership in the future.
 However, in some situations where development had taken place remedial action might in practice create bigger flooding problems.